Onavo

-Onavo was an Israeli mobile web analytics company owned by Meta Platforms.
+Onavo, Inc. was an Israeli mobile web analytics company that was purchased by Facebook, Inc. (now Meta Platforms), who changed the company's name to Facebook Israel.
 The company primarily performed its activities via consumer mobile apps, including the virtual private network (VPN) service Onavo Protect, which analysed web traffic sent through the VPN to provide statistics on the usage of other apps.

 Guy Rosen and Roi Tiger founded Onavo in 2010.
 In October 2013, Onavo was acquired by Facebook, which used Onavo's analytics platform to monitor competitors.
 This influenced Facebook to make various business decisions, including its 2014 acquisition of WhatsApp.

 Since the acquisition, Onavo was frequently classified as being spyware, as the VPN was used to monetize application usage data collected within an allegedly privacy-focused environment.
-In August 2018, Facebook pulled Onavo Protect from the iOS App Store due to violations of Apple's policy forbidding apps from collecting data on the usage of other apps.
-In February 2019, in response to criticism over a Facebook market research program employing similar techniques (including, in particular, being targeted towards teens), Onavo announced that it would sunset the Android version of Protect as well.
+In August 2018, Facebook was forced to pull Onavo Protect from the iOS App Store due to violations of Apple's policy forbidding apps from collecting data on the usage of other apps.
+In February 2019, in response to criticism over a Facebook market research program employing similar techniques (including, in particular, being targeted towards teens), Onavo announced that it would close the Android version of Protect as well.

 History

 Onavo was founded in 2010 by Roi Tiger and Guy Rosen.
+Onavo won multiple awards in 2011.
+The company received first prize at the Mobile Beat 2011 conference hosted by VentureBeat, and the award for most innovative app at the 2011 International Startup Festival, as well as being selected as the "Best Mobile Startup" by The Next Web.

 Onavo had two rounds of funding: the first was a Series A investment for $3 million from Magma Venture Partners and Sequoia Capital in May 2011.
 The second was a Series B investment of $13 million from Magma Ventures, Sequoia Capital, and Horizons Ventures.
 Onavo's sale to Facebook is one of the top exits for Magma Venture Partners and other Israeli venture capital firms.

 On October 13, 2013, Facebook bought Onavo for approximately $120 million.

-The Australian Competition & Consumer Commission (ACCC) initiated legal proceedings against Facebook on December 16, 2020, alleging that Facebook engaged in "false, misleading or deceptive conduct" by using personal data collected from Onavo "for its own commercial purposes" contrary to Onavo's privacy-oriented marketing.
-Facebook responded that it was "always clear about the information we collect and how it is used", and would defend itself in court.